 “Guns are not the problem.
 The people are the problem,” Austin said.

-In Minnesota, 16-year-old Noah Borba said he didn't walk out because he doesn't fully support the movement.
-He said he supports a ban on assault rifles, but he did not think it was logistically "realistic" to get rid of the assault rifles already out there.
+In Minnesota, Noah Borba, 16, said he didn’t walk out because he’s unsure of the movement.
+He said he supports a ban on assault rifles, but he did not think it was logistically “realistic” to get rid of the assault rifles already out there.

-"Because I have yet to have heard many good ideas, the movement seems too vague for my liking, and I would not like to associate myself with something I could end up disagreeing with in the future," said the Buffalo High School sophomore.
+“The movement seems too vague for my liking, and I would not like to associate myself with something I could end up disagreeing with in the future,” the Buffalo High School sophomore said.